Are Credit Card Rewards Taxable? Guide to Paying Taxes on Rewards

 How the IRS Treats Credit Card Rewards

-In some cases, credit card rewards are taxable; in other cases, no. Take a closer look at which types of rewards and in which scenarios credit card rewards are counted as taxable income by the IRS.
+Generally, credit card rewards aren’t taxable, but there are exceptions.
+Here’s a closer look at which types of rewards may or may not be counted as taxable income by the IRS.

 Rewards Treated as Rebates on Spending

-Luckily, cash back rewards and other rewards like miles or points aren’t considered taxable income when earned by making purchases.
-The IRS considers these types of rewards as rebates, discounts, or bonuses rather than income.
+Fortunately, cash back rewards and other rewards like miles or points generally aren’t considered taxable income when earned by making purchases.
+The IRS typically views these earnings as rebates, rather than income.

 The trick is that the cardholder has to spend a certain amount to earn a reward in order for the IRS to not classify the rewards as income.
 For example, if a new credit card offers $200 in cash back when the cardholder spends $2,000 within the first six months of opening their account, that $200 would not be considered taxable income.